storyblok/gatsby-source-storyblok/README.md

 }
 ```

-* `accessToken`: Your Storyblok draft token
+- `accessToken`: Your Storyblok draft token
-* `version`: 'draft' or 'published'
+- `version`: 'draft' or 'published'
-* `timeout`: Optionally provide a timeout for the api request
+- `timeout`: Optionally provide a timeout for the api request
-* `resolveLinks`: This will automatically resolve internal links of the multilink field type.
+- `resolveLinks`: This will automatically resolve internal links of the multilink field type.
 If the value is `story` the whole story object will be included.
 If the value is `url` only uuid, id, name, path, slug and url (url is a computed property which returns the "Real path" if defined to use it for navigation links) will be included.
-* `resolveRelations`: Resolve relationships to other Stories (in the first level of nesting) of a multi-option or single-option field-type.
+- `resolveRelations`: Resolve relationships to other Stories (in the first level of nesting) of a multi-option or single-option field-type.
 Provide the field key(s) as array to resolve specific fields.
 Example: ['article.related_articles', 'article.author'].
-* `includeLinks`: If 'true' you can query links by allStoryblokLinkEntry.
+- `includeLinks`: If 'true' you can query links by allStoryblokLinkEntry.
 The links query lets you create a dynamic navigation tree as it includes also content folders.
-* `languages`: An array of strings that will be used in languages request instead of languages in space settings.
+- `languages`: An array of strings that will be used in languages request instead of languages in space settings.
 Use it to only load the languages that you want to.
+- `includeDatasources`: If undefined or not defined, fetches all datasources.
+If an array of specific datasources is provided, only those datasources are fetched.
+If an empty array, no datasources are fetched.
+- `includeTags`: If true, fetches all tags.
+If false, does not fetch tags.

 #### How to query all Content Entries